Share via

 Segment Pixel

 A segment pixel is placed on web pages to collect data about users, such as pages they visit, actions they take, or qualities such as gender, location, and wealth.
-When a segment pixel fires, the user is added to a segment, which can later be targeted in campaigns to attempt to reach the user again (retargeting).
+When a segment pixel fires, the user is added to a segment, which can later be targeted in line items to attempt to reach the user again (retargeting).

 Conversion pixel